-14 Must-Visit Spots In Montana
+16 Must-Visit Spots In Montana

 1. Glacier National Park

 Known as the Crown of the Continent, Glacier National Park contains around a million acres of stunning glacier-carved scenery in northwest Montana.
 Dozens of glaciers, picturesque meadows, ancient forests, and rushing waterfalls are just the tip of the iceberg.
-In summer, cruise the Going-to-the-Sun Road, a celebrity in the engineering world honored as a National Historic Civil Engineering Landmark.
+In summer, cruise the Going-to-the-Sun Road, a celebrity in the engineering world, honored as a National Historic Civil Engineering Landmark.
 The 50-mile stretch of scenic splendor takes you up and over the Continental Divide.
 Without pit stops, it's a two-hour jaunt — but plan on stopping.

 Glacier National Park is open year-round, but many of its roads, businesses, and amenities take a snow day — or rather snow months come winter.
-But if you like snow and solitude, it's a beautiful setting for snowshoeing and cross-country skiing.
+If you like snow and solitude, it's a beautiful setting for snowshoeing and cross-country skiing.
 Expect companionship from white-tailed deer and white-tailed ptarmigans.
 These birds take white-out conditions to a new level — their brown feathers turn white to camouflage them in the abundant snow.

 2. Flathead County

-For a bigger city, head to Kalispell, which is less than an hour from Glacier's West Entrance.
+For a bigger city, head to Kalispell, less than an hour from Glacier's West Entrance.
 Kalispell also gets you 30 minutes from Flathead Lake, the largest freshwater lake in the western U.S., with plenty of room for sailing, waterskiing, and fishing.
-Kalispell is known for its walkable downtown, up-and-coming food scene, and a mix of local stores and familiar chains.
+Kalispell has a walkable downtown, an up-and-coming food scene, and a mix of local stores and chains.
 It makes an ideal base camp, combining all the conveniences you could need near all the recreation you could want.

 3. Missoula